 Black-eyed peas and greens are the traditional New Year’s Day meal in the South.
 Supposedly, the peas bring you good luck and the greens bring you money in the coming year.
 Or maybe it’s the other way around.
 Either way, I think it’s a great tradition because beans and greens are about the healthiest thing you can eat, and what better way to start your year off right.
 But don’t settle for plain old peas and greens!
 Here are some of my favorite ways to kick off the new year with lots of flavor.

-One of my favorite dishes, Creole Black-eyed Peas are full of flavor without being spicy–unless you want them to be.
+One of my favorite dishes, Creole Black-eyed Peas is full of flavor without being spicy–unless you want it to be.
 Do start with dried peas–they taste 10 times better than canned.

 You don’t have to prepare black-eyed peas in a Southern style to reap all the benefits they bring.
 This Black-eyed Pea Masala is an adaptation of a traditional Indian dish, full of the flavors of cumin, cinnamon, and ginger.
 It’s amazing!

 Bold flavors, including chile powder and chipotle, balance out the earthiness of black-eyed peas in this incredible Black-eyed Pea Chili with Quinoa and Corn.

 Ginger, garlic, and hot sauce are perfect accompaniments to black-eyed peas and kale, and if you’re a fan of Korean food, you will love this Black-eyed Peas and Kale Bowl.